 Hours after the monument was vandalised, an emergency clean was undertaken.
-It was then that the RAF Benevolent Fund was advised that conservators should take on the project due to complexities of working on bronze.
+It was then that the RAF Benevolent Fund was advised that a monument cleaning service specialising in conservation should take on the due to complexities of working on bronze.

 Removing the remnants of white paint from the bronze’s surface was not an easy task.
 Although much of the paint had been taken off in the initial clean, thousands of smaller splashes remained.

 The surface of the sculpture had originally been hot patinated, but areas were fragile.
 Before the treatment was started, we noted that there was evidence of localised loss of original patina.
 This meant that to avoid further loss of the surface, the cleaning technique decided upon had to be very gentle indeed.

 The aim of bronze conservation is always to leave as much of the original patina intact as possible.

 Another difficulty was that the surface was highly detailed meaning that many of the tiny splashes were located deep inside small grooves making them hard to excavate.

 It may seem like superheated water or high-pressure cleaning may be an obvious option for this type of vandalism, but the fragility of the patina made this route a concern.
 The paint was so firmly adhered to the textured surface that to shift it, force would have to be centred on a very tiny surface area which had the potential to break-up more of the original patina.